Mark Shimada

 Potrebbe piacerti anche

-Join Jake as he learns when to "sit down" for lessons, discussions, and meals, and when to "stand up" for others and himself.
-This story shows the importance of mastering "sit down" and "stand up" in English.
-Get ready for an adventure of learning and standing up for what's right!
+Dive into a tale where Mr. Jenkins and Emily use "put in" and "take out" to make dreams a reality.
+This story is perfect for mastering these essential English phrasal verbs and celebrating the joy of small achievements!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi